yuanshunning/pickit-docs/docs/documentation/settings/settings.rst

 to Dynamic.

-Test the connection to your robot by entering the IP of your robot controller or PLC and check if it can be reached by the Pick-it processor.
+Test the connection to your robot by entering the IP of your robot controller or PLC and check if it can be reached by the Pickit processor.

-Pick-it port labeled LAN
+Pickit port labeled LAN
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This port has the purpose of connecting your Pick-it processor to a
+This port has the purpose of connecting your Pickit processor to a
 network.

 |image3|\ By default, this port is set to Dynamic, which means it's